Abstract

 As mentioned previously, object recognition uses an IOU threshold to discriminate positive and negative examples.
 The choice of this threshold has an impact on the overall performance of the detector.
 Whereas small threshold values result in noisy bounding boxes, relatively large values may result in poor training performance as the model rejects close positive examples.
 Because of the high variability in aerial images (viewpoint variations, scale variations, etc.), it is difficult to make an accurate hypothesis about the value of an IOU threshold.

-Similar to reseach undertaken by Cai and Vasconcelos (
+Similar to reseach undertaken by Cai and Vasconcelos ( 31 ), the loss function used in the model training is defined as

 where